o3de/o3de.org/content/docs/user-guide/features/profiler/annotations.md

 ---
-description: ' Use annotations in Profiler to flag per-frame log information from the data you captured from your Amazon Lumberyard application. '
+description: ' Use annotations in Profiler to flag per-frame log information from the data you captured from your Open 3D Engine application. '
 title: Creating and Using Annotations
 ---
 # Creating and Using Annotations {#profiler-annotations-creating-and-using}